Today’s post by David Zimmerman, with Joe Farace

 How I made this shot: I photographed this McLaren at the Cars & Coffee event in Parker, CO using an Olympus E-M5 Mark I with Olympus 14-42mm f/3.5-5.6 II R lens and an exposure of 1/640 sec at f/11 and ISO 250.

 David Zimmerman has been in the hardware/software industry for more than 30 years and the data recovery software market for 18 years.
 This experience has made him uniquely familiar with the data recovery business.
-LC Technology International, Inc makes data recovery products for most of his competitors.
+LC Technology International, Inc e are the official data recovery partner of SanDisk and Western Digital and are recommended by top media brands like PNY, Delkin, G-Technology, Canon, Nikon, Sony, ARRI, and many others.